tomek-he-him/6-to-library/Readme.md

 6to5.web-umd
 ============

-**A module formatter tailored for the browser.
-Works for AMD, CJS and simple globals.**
+**A 6to5 module formatter tailored for the browser.
+Works for AMD, CJS and globals.**